Virginia Tech® home

 All prospective undergraduate students should apply for admission to Virginia Tech through the university’s undergraduate application portal.

 Once admitted, first-year and transfer engineering students must enroll in the general engineering program through the Department of Engineering Education.
-After specific course requirements are complete, students then become eligible to declare any of the 15 undergraduate degree-granting engineering majors offered at Virginia Tech, including biomedical engineering as well as a minor in engineering science and mechanics.
+After specific course requirements are complete, students then become eligible to declare any of the 15 undergraduate degree-granting engineering majors offered at Virginia Tech, including biomedical engineering.

 Questions About Admission?